awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.creating.md

    1. For **Subnet group**, choose the DB subnet group for your DB instance\.

-      You can choose an existing DB subnet group that is associated with the Outpost—for example, if you performed the procedure in [Creating a DB subnet group](#rds-on-outposts.creating.console.subnet)\.
+      You can choose an existing DB subnet group that's associated with the Outpost—for example, if you performed the procedure in [Creating a DB subnet group](#rds-on-outposts.creating.console.subnet)\.

       You can also create a new DB subnet group for the Outpost\.

-Only one subnet is allowed in this DB subnet group\.
+1. For **Multi\-AZ deployment**, choose **Create a standby instance \(recommended for production usage\)** to create a standby DB instance in another Outpost\.
+**Note**
+This option isn't available for Microsoft SQL Server\.
+If you choose to create a Multi\-AZ deployment, you can't store backups on your Outpost\.

 1. Under **Backup**, do the following: